The Primary Extruder in this tab is the toolhead that is used to print the shell of the model. This includes the surface and top and bottom layers.

 This overrides the Extrusion Width for only the first layer of the print.
 A wider, flatter extrusion bead profile provides more contact with the bed surface to increase adherence to the bed.

-Generally, leave this at 100% except for when the First Layer Height override is set to less than 100% - in this instance the extruder is overextruding, so a value of 90-95% for the First Layer Width can compensate for this and yield a cleaner print.
+Generally, set this at 120% except for cases where the Extrusion Width is already set above the Auto value.
+When the First Layer Height override is set to less than 100%, the extruder is overextruding so a value of 90-95% for the First Layer Width can compensate for this and yield a cleaner print.

 This overrides the movement speed for only the first layer of the print.
 A slower print speed will help improve first layer adhesion to the bed.